sarandia/Income-Predictor/Ziyuan_Chen/README.md

     5. Predict using test data
     6. Compute evaluation metrics

+The user can choose one of the following classifiers:
+    1. Decision Tree
+    2. Support Vector Machine (SVM)
+    3. k-Nearest-Neighbor (kNN), where k=15

 Several columns of the data source contain too many null entries and are therefore not used in the predication.